Ground and neutral: Three-phase circuits

 In a three-phase linear circuit with three identical resistive or reactive loads, the neutral carries no current.
 The neutral carries current if the loads on each phase are not identical.
 In some jurisdictions, the neutral is allowed to be reduced in size if no unbalanced current flow is expected.
 If the neutral is smaller than the phase conductors, it can be overloaded if a large unbalanced load occurs.

 The current drawn by non-linear loads, such as fluorescent & HID lighting and electronic equipment containing switching power supplies, often contains harmonics.
 Triplen harmonic currents (odd multiples of the third harmonic) are additive, resulting in more current in the shared neutral conductor than in any of the phase conductors.
 In the absolute worst case, the current in the shared neutral conductor can be triple that in each phase conductor.
 Some jurisdictions prohibit the use of shared neutral conductors when feeding single-phase loads from a three-phase source; others require that the neutral conductor be substantially larger than the phase conductors.
 It is good practice to use four-pole circuit breakers (as opposed to the standard three-pole) where the fourth pole is the neutral phase, and is hence protected against overcurrent on the neutral conductor.

-Split phase

-In split-phase wiring, for example a duplex receptacle in a North American kitchen, devices may be connected with a cable that has three conductors, in addition to ground.
-The three conductors are usually coloured red, black, and white.
-The white serves as a common neutral, while the red and black each feed, separately, the top and bottom hot sides of the receptacle.
-Typically such receptacles are supplied from two circuit breakers in which the handles of two poles are tied together for a common trip.
-If two large appliances are used at once, current passes through both and the neutral only carries the difference in current.
-The advantage is that only three wires are required to serve these loads, instead of four.
-If one kitchen appliance overloads the circuit, the other side of the duplex receptacle will be shut off as well.
-This is called a multiwire branch circuit.
-Common trip is required when the connected load uses more than one phase simultaneously.
-The common trip prevents overloading of the shared neutral if one device draws more than rated current.